 Answers to Frequently Asked Questions.

 Attending a classical symphonic concert is less enigmatic than some may think, and our Marin Symphony is accessible to all.
 There are simple protocols for attending concerts that help everyone enjoy and appreciate the music performed on stage.
 Provided here are answers to the questions most often asked.
-If you have other concerns not addressed here, please call 415.479.8100 or email us: email@example.com.
+If you have other concerns not addressed here, please call 415.479.8100 or email us: email@example.com, or use (gmail).

 How do I purchase tickets?